 Let us learn about the requirements one by one -

-One of the first Germany university admission requirements for international students is to fulfill the minimum eligibility criteria.
+One of the first Germany university admission requirements for international students is to fulfil the minimum eligibility criteria.

 Let us learn about the main eligibility requirements asked by most universities in Germany -

 Higher Education Entrance Qualification

 Your chance of being able to study in Germany depends on whether you possess a “Hochschulzugangsberechtigung” – or “University entrance qualification”.
 It is a school-leaving certificate which qualifies you for university study.

 You should find out if your university entrance qualification is recognised.
 If you are unable to meet the German university entrance qualification, you can attend a foundation course (“Studienkolleg”) before you are allowed to enrol at your university.

 The DAAD entrance qualification database can help you with this.
 It will help you find out if you are eligible to study in Germany.

 Suggested: Top Reasons to Study in Germany!